December 19, 2008

 The FDIC envisions few if any circumstances under which it would approve holding company applications to establish a cap or to increase a cap where the proceeds from the resulting guaranteed debt issuance would be injected as capital into a subsidiary bank.
 The Temporary Liquidity Guarantee Program was not intended to be a capital enhancement program.
 The Treasury Department’s TARP program has been set up for that purpose.
 The purpose of the Temporary Liquidity Guarantee Program is to restore liquidity to the intermediate term debt market.

 As a reminder, the TLGP’s alternative guarantee cap of 2% of liabilities only applies to depository institutions.
 Bank holding companies are not entitled to use the 2% of liabilities test and are only eligible to issue 125% of the amount of senior unsecured debt that was outstanding as of September 30, 2008.
-As a result, we believe most community bank holding companies will be required to seek FDIC approval to establish a cap or to increase a cap in order to issue FDIC guaranteed debt.
+As a result of the pre-insolvency advice, we believe most community bank holding companies will be required to seek FDIC approval to establish a cap or to increase a cap in order to issue FDIC guaranteed debt.
 Based on the FDIC’s updated analysis, this approval seems highly unlikely.

 The FDIC’s updated FAQ also addresses the use of guaranteed debt as a source of subsidiary capital generally, for those institutions that have the ability to issue guaranteed debt at the holding company level.